-At its simplest, rhubarb sauce only needs three ingredients (rhubarb, a sweetener and water) and a pot in which to stew them altogether until the rhubarb loses its crispness and softens.
+At its simplest, rhubarb sauce only needs three ingredients (rhubarb, a sweetener, and water) and a pot in which to stew them all together until the rhubarb loses its crispness and softens.
 The splash of water prevents the rhubarb from burning before it begins to release its juices.

 If you have a little more time on your hands, or want to experiment with flavors, adding vanilla bean, citrus, ginger, or even cardamom can enhance the flavor of the sauce, giving it a more balanced, complex flavor.
 In this recipe, I've used honey, lemon (zest and juice) and vanilla beans because it makes for a sauce that is at once simple in flavor enough to be versatile and complex enough to delight.